Subscribe

 In case you aren’t familiar with cassoulet (pronounced cass-eau-lay in French), let me just enlighten you.
 It means a slow-cooked bean stew or casserole.
 Typically a cassoulet contains some pork, some sausage and some duck.
 This version contains pork (chops), smoked sausage (kielbasa chunks) and some chicken thighs.
 And canned beans, to make it as easy as possible.
 It has some other things, minor stars, to be sure, to add character and flavor or texture.
 I think I could eat this dish at least once a week – and likely in Southern France, many families do, with some leftovers from the last dish incorporated into the new dish, to keep the flavors moving onward.

-What you can see in the photo above is some of the kielbasa chunks sticking up (bottom right).
-You can see a few of the beans (canned cannellini and Great Northern), the croutons that are crumbled on top just before serving, along with the fresh herbs – Italian parsley and thyme.
+The below photo shows the cassoulet with the topping – the croutons that are crumbled on top just before serving, along with the fresh herbs – Italian parsley and thyme.
 The meats (the pork chops and chicken and the coins of kielbasa) are scooped into a middle layer in between a bean layer on the bottom, and another bean layer on top.
 I topped mine with a thin layer of grated Parmesan cheese.
 Once it bakes until it’s bubbling hot, you add a thin layer of croutons and sprinkle on some more fresh herbs and serve immediately.
 To absolute raves.

 cassoulet_close_upThis recipe, with a couple of modifications, came from Cathy Thomas, the food editor of our local newspaper, in a December, 2010 article.
 The original of this easy version started with a recipe from Bon Appetit.
 Cathy Thomas tweaked it some.
 She says this is one of her favorite company meals.
 You can make a double batch if you’re feeding a crowd.
 Now, I did tweak it a little bit too, from Cathy’s version, as I mentioned above – I didn’t have smoked pork chops.
 I had regular pork chops – so I used those and then added in two slices of smoked, thick sliced bacon.
 The other change I made is probably very non-traditional – I sprinkled the top of the casserole with some freshly grated Parmesan cheese.
 I wanted that umami taste.
 The croutons are a last minute garnish – I toasted the fresh bread cubes (from a regular baguette) tossed in a little bit of oil for about 15 minutes in the oven, then I sealed them in a quart-sized ziploc bag and used a pounder to break the cubes into smaller pieces.
 Those, then, were sprinkled on the top just before serving, along with the fresh herbs that gave the dish some color.
 The croutons give a delicious crunch to every bite, and they soak up a little liquid from the casserole too.
 Definitely don’t eliminate the croutons – they help make the dish, in my opinion.